Tekcoder/OC_P7/readme.md

 	5. When you click on a restaurant, show its google street view photo

-	6. Show its number of stars and reviews
+	6. Filter tool display restaurant b/w X and Y stars.

 ## STEP 2: ADD RESTAURANTS AND REVIEWS